 - Take a photo of the empty tank for the Log Book.

-- Tank entry – if entry is necessary, then two technicians must be present and confined space safety rules, regulations and procedures must be followed.
+- If entry is necessary, then two technicians must be present, and confined space safety rules, regulations and procedures must be followed.

-- Cleaning – manually scrape clean all internal surfaces and vacuum the floors and walls with a wet vac.
+- Manually scrape clean all internal surfaces and vacuum the floors and walls with a wet vac.
 All visible dirt and debris should be removed.
-Any signs of damage, corrosion, scale, flaking, black spotting, and deficiencies (e.g. missing rodent screens, cross flow vents etc) should be noted.
+Any signs of damage, corrosion, scale, flaking, black spotting, and deficiencies (e.g. missing rodent screens, cross-flow vents etc) should be noted.

 - Refill and flush the tank with fresh mains water checking for leaks during the refill process.

-- Chemical disinfection is carried out after cleaning by chlorinating the water in the tank to the specified concentration in mg/litre (ppm) of free residual chlorine.
+- For chemical disinfection, chlorinate the water in the tank to the specified concentration in mg/litre (ppm) of free residual chlorine.

 - Determine the tank volume, required concentration, minimum contact time and dose per m3 in water.

-- Use a chlorine test kit to check the Sodium Hypochlorite and do not add chemical to the tank until the tank it half-filled with water.
+- Use a chlorine test kit to check the Sodium Hypochlorite and do not add chemicals to the tank until the tank is half-filled with water.

 - Once the required level of chlorine is achieved and maintained, the outlet of the tank may be opened to allow chlorinated water to flow around the system